informalsystems/hermes/docs/spec/connection-handshake/interfaces.md

 We present three versions of the `connOpenTry` handler:

 1. original
-2. using abstraction (ConnectionEnd)
+2. using new abstraction (Party)
-3. using abstraction + no flipping at relayer
+3. using new abstraction + no flipping at relayer

-Bonus version:

-4. using new abstraction (Party)

 ### 1. Original